 - Head to the hot and sunny Okanagan in BC’s interior for wine tasting.
-There are in the order of 100 wineries so there’s no shortage of wines to taste.
+There are over 100 wineries so there’s no shortage of wines to taste.
 The Mission Hill Winery is one that’s well known for hosting outdoor summer concerts.
 I’d also suggest a bike ride on the Kettle Valley Railway especially in the Myra Canyon area.
 Or try one of these 5 hikes with a view near Penticton.

 - Head north to Tweedsmuir Provincial Park and the surrounding area.
 It boast some one of my all-time favourite hikes in the Rainbow Range, first class fishing, peaceful mountain lakes and if you want a thrill drive The Hill towards Bella Coola on the coast where grades reach 17%.

 - Wells Gray Provincial Park in the central region offers beautiful scenery in an unspoiled environment.
 Check out Helmcken Falls, the fourth highest waterfall in Canada, raft the Clearwater River or plan a multi-day canoe trip on Murtle Lake.

 - Yoho National Park ranks as one of the most beautiful in Canada.
-Its part of the Canadian Rockies World Heritage site boasting 28 peaks about 3000 meters.
+Its part of the Canadian Rockies World Heritage site boasting 28 peaks about 3000 metres.
 Hiking is superb especially on the Iceline Trail and anywhere in the Lake O’Hara region.

 - Haida Gwaii, formerly known as the Queen Charlotte Islands is a great destination if you like kayaking, fishing, whale watching and pristine beaches.
-Try and visit the standing poles at SGang Gwaay, a UNESCO World Heritage Site.
+Plan a kayaking trip that includes the standing poles at SGang Gwaay, a UNESCO World Heritage Site.

 - Dinosaur Provincial Park boasts some of the most impressive Badlands scenery you’ll ever see.
-It boasts more complete dinosaur skeletons than anywhere else in the world.
+It is home to more complete dinosaur skeletons than anywhere else in the world.
 And it’s a photographer’s dream.